 Arriving at Kaleb’s door, she banged on it with all the force she could muster.
 His voice, asking who was it, was drowned out by the abuse she was giving the door.
 He threw it open, ready to yell at the culprit, and received two solid thumps in his chest.

 “Understanding?!”
 Marissa bellowed at the confused male.
 He couldn’t get a word out as she continued throwing her fists at him.
-He was forced backwards into the room as he tried to avoid being struck.
-With every step he took backwards, she came forward with more force than before.
+He was forced back into the room as he tried to avoid being struck.
+With every step he took backward, she came forward with more force than before.
 His back hit the edge of the bed, halting his movements.
 He quickly seized her arms, and took advantage of their placement, spinning them around and pinning her on the mattress.